For easy printing, download the Federal Efforts to Address Climate Change Issue Brief.

 Following publication of the final rule in the Federal Register on October 23, 2015, more than 150 state and industry petitioners challenged the legality of the rule in the U.S. Court of Appeals for the District of Columbia Circuit (D.C.
 Circuit).
 On February 9, 2016, the U.S. Supreme Court granted a rare emergency stay of the CPP that put implementation of the rule on hold while the D.C.
 Circuit heard legal challenges to it.
 The stay is still in place while the D.C.
 Circuit reviews the rule, as well as any future appeal to the U.S. Supreme Court.
 While the stay is in effect, neither EPA nor the states can enforce any of the deadlines or requirements in the final CPP rule, nor will states be penalized for missing a deadline or requirement.

 On August 21, 2018, EPA proposed “a new rule to reduce greenhouse gas (GHG) emissions from existing coal-fired electric utility generating units and power plants across the country.”
-Entitled the Affordable Clean Energy (ACE) Rule, it “establishes emissions guidelines for states to use when developing plans to limit GHGs at their power plants.”
-ACE is a proposed replacement for the CPP.
+Entitled the Affordable Clean Energy (ACE) rule, it “establishes emissions guidelines for states to use when developing plans to limit GHGs at their power plants.”
+ACE is the proposed replacement for the CPP.
 APPA filed comments with EPA on October 31, 2018, expressing support for the decision to replace the CPP with “emissions guidelines for GHG emissions from existing EGUs that adhere to the statutory requirements of CAA section 111(d).”
-EPA is expected to issue a final ACE rule in 2019.

-In keeping with the President’s EO, on December 20, 2018, EPA also proposed to revise its 2015 Standards of Performance for Greenhouse Gas Emissions from new, modified, and reconstructed coal- fired power plants.
-The proposed revision would establish new performance standards and revise the “best system of emission reduction” (BSER) for the new plants.3 EPA proposes to base the BSER on the most efficient demonstrated steam cycle in combination with the best operating practices, instead of partial carbon capture and sequestration (CCS), as was required in the 2015 rule.
-APPA is concerned about setting performance standards for new EGUs based on CCS technology, which is not adequately proven, costly, and has limited geographic availability.
-The Association plans to file comments on the proposed new plant rule this spring.
+In keeping with the President’s EO, on December 20, 2018, EPA also proposed to revise its 2015 Standards of Performance for Greenhouse Gas Emissions from new, modified, and reconstructed coal-fired power plants.
+The proposed revision would establish new performance standards and revise the “best system of emission reduction” (BSER) for new plants.3 EPA proposes to base the BSER on the most efficient demonstrated steam cycle in combination with the best operating practices, instead of partial carbon capture and sequestration, as was required in the 2015 rule.
+The Association filed comments with EPA on March 18, 2019, on the proposed new plant rule.
+APPA’s comments were generally supportive and recommended that any new performance standard should be achievable under all load conditions in which power plants operate.
+The revised new plant rule is expected to be finalized in September 2019.

-The House of Representatives will be active on climate issues in the 116th Congress.
+The House of Representatives has been active on climate issues in the 116th Congress.
 In early January, Speaker Nancy Pelosi (D-CA) reinstated the Select Committee on Climate Change, now called the Select Committee on the Climate Crisis.
 The select committee will hold hearings and report to the House in March 2020 on its recommendations for addressing climate change.
-House Energy & Commerce Committee Chairman Frank Pallone (D-NJ), whose committee has jurisdiction over climate issues, has said his committee’s first hearing will be on the issue.4 Democrats are expected to hold oversight hearings examining the impacts of climate change and policies that could be implemented to reduce GHG emissions.
+The House Energy & Commerce Committee thus far has held five hearings focused on the impact of climate change and policies that could be implemented to reduce GHG emissions.
 Climate-related provisions are also likely to be included in infrastructure legislation that the House plans to draft.
-In addition, the House will conduct vigorous oversight hearings examining EPA’s efforts to repeal and replace the CPP and other agencies’ efforts regarding climate change.

 American Public Power Association Position

-Public power utilities are reducing their GHG emissions through a variety of means.
+Public power utilities have reduced their CO2 emissions by 33 percent between 2005 and 2017.
+They are reducing their GHG emissions through a variety of means.
 Many are increasing their use of renewable energy resources, such as hydropower, wind, solar power, and geothermal.
 They are also working with their customers to enable distributed energy resources, which can reduce the need for power from traditional fossil fuel-fired power plants.
-Some members are involved in the construction of two new nuclear units at Plant Vogtle in Georgia, and others are actively pursuing development of small modular nuclear reactors (SMRs).
+Some members are involved in the construction of two new nuclear units at Plant Vogtle in Georgia, and others are actively pursuing development of small modular reactors (SMRs).
 SMRs are small nuclear reactors that could generate up to 300 megawatts of power and be linked together to provide incremental power as load grows.
 Many public power utilities have implemented energy efficiency programs to help their customers reduce their power usage.
 Many of these efforts have been undertaken voluntarily rather than being required by state or federal law.

-Public power understands the threat posed by climate change but believes that the CAA is not well suited to regulating CO2 or other GHG emissions.
+Public power understands the threat posed by climate change, but believes that the CAA is not well suited to regulating CO2 or other GHG emissions.
 The CAA was drafted during a different era with more traditional criteria pollutants in mind.
-If the CAA is going to be the vehicle for GHG regulation, APPA supports EPA’s current efforts to replace the CPP with a new rule that comports with the statutory requirements of CAA section 111(d).
+If the CAA is going to be the vehicle for GHG regulation, APPA supports EPA’s current efforts to replace the CPP with the ACE rule, which comports with the statutory requirements of CAA section 111(d).
 Should Congress decide to draft legislation to address climate change, it could do so through the adoption of policies that would reduce CO2 emissions while keeping electricity affordable and reliable.
-Such policies include promoting hydropower development, nuclear, distributed energy resources, electric vehicles, energy storage, and energy efficiency.
-If Congress decides to draft comprehensive climate change legislation, it should do so on an economy-wide basis.
+Such policies include promoting hydropower development, nuclear power, distributed energy resources, electric vehicles, energy storage, and energy efficiency.
+If Congress decides to draft comprehensive climate change legislation, public power is ready to provide input on how to do so in a way that keeps electricity affordable, reliable, and sustainable.

 1. An endangerment finding is a necessary precondition under the CAA to take regulatory action.